 Large crowds attend service for grandparents and boy killed in Cashel crash

-“So I really hope that this occasion will help on some level in the days and weeks, the months ahead,” the parish priest said.
+‘So I really hope that this occasion will help on some level in the days and weeks, the months ahead,’ says the parish priest

-Large crowds have attend a service held in memory of the three-year-old boy and his grandparents killed in a car crash in Co Tipperary.
+Large crowds have attended a service held in memory of the three-year-old boy and his grandparents killed in a car crash in Co Tipperary.

 Thomas O’Reilly, 45, his wife Bridget O’Reilly, 46, and Tom O’Reilly died on Tuesday night when the car they were travelling in hit a wall in the Windmill-Knockbulloge area of Cashel.